 Download the Educator Mini-Grants: Instructions, Application & Reimbursement Form →

-The Lake Champlain Basin Program (LCBP), in coordination with NEIWPCC, is pleased to announce a Request for Proposals (RFP) for services to perform an economic assessment of major watershed-related uses, economic sectors, and economic impacts of these sectors to the Lake Champlain basin.
-The purpose of this project is to measure and communicate the economic value that Lake Champlain and the clean water and healthy ecosystems of its watershed provides to the regional economy.
+The Lake Champlain Watershed Economic Assessment will measure and communicate the economic value that Lake Champlain and the clean water and healthy ecosystems of its watershed provides to the regional economy.
 The results of this project will provide a credible economic analysis and public facing outreach materials.
-The results of this valuation will be used in reports and publications by the Lake Champlain Basin Program and partners including the US EPA.
-This comprehensive, multisector study will update and expand previous economic studies in the region.
+The results of this valuation will be used in reports and publications by the Lake Champlain Basin Program and partners, including the US EPA.
+This comprehensive, multisectoral study will update and expand previous economic studies in the region.
 This study may lead to additional work in this sector.

 View a list of recently closed RFPs, or search our Publications Database to read the technical reports that have resulted from past projects.